You can select an appropriate product edition, deployment solution, and deployment mode as needed.

 OceanBase Database is available in two editions: OceanBase Database Enterprise Edition and OceanBase Database Community Edition.

-- OceanBase Database Enterprise Edition is an enterprise-level, native distributed database independently developed by the OceanBase team.
+- OceanBase Database Enterprise Edition: an enterprise-level, native distributed database independently developed by Ant Group.
 It provides financial-grade high availability on commodity hardware.
 Its groundbreaking deployment mode of "five IDCs across three regions" sets a new standard for automatic, lossless disaster recovery at the region level.
-OceanBase Database has also set new records in the TPC-C benchmark test, supporting more than 1,500 nodes in one cluster.
+It has also set new records in the TPC-C benchmark test, supporting more than 1,500 nodes in one cluster.
 It is cloud-native, highly consistent, and highly compatible with Oracle and MySQL.

-- OceanBase Database Community Edition is an integrated database that supports both standalone and distributed deployment and that is compatible with MySQL.
+- OceanBase Database Community Edition: a standalone and distributed integrated database compatible with MySQL, independently developed by Ant Group.
 It is built on the native distributed architecture and supports enterprise-level features such as financial-grade high availability, transparent horizontal scaling, distributed transactions, multitenancy, and syntax compatibility.
-OceanBase Database Community Edition has an open-source kernel and provides open APIs and various eco-capabilities to meet the business requirements of enterprises or individuals.

 For more information about the differences between the Enterprise Edition and the Community Edition, see Differences between the features of the Enterprise Edition and the Community Edition.